-How the 9/11 Attacks Still Affect the Economy Today
+How the 9/11 Attacks Affect the Economy Today

 The 9/11 attacks had both immediate and long-term economic impacts, some of which continue to this day.
 The attacks caused the Dow to drop more than 600 points and the 2001 recession to deepen.
-It also led to one of the biggest government spending programs in U.S. history, the War on Terror.
+It also led to the War on Terror, one of the most prominent government spending programs in U.S. history.

 9/11 Attack Facts